partylikeits1983/miden-tutorials/book/src/rust-client/create_deploy_tutorial.md

 }
 ```

 In this step, we will initialize a Miden client capable of syncing with the blockchain (in this case, our local node).
-To do so, run the `src/main.rs` file:
+Run the following command to execute `src/main.rs`:
 ```bash
 cargo run --release
 ```